xybu/onedrive-d-old/README.md

 This branch is based on `future-daemon` branch.
 The goal is replace the old Live API with the new OneDrive API described in http://onedrive.github.io/.

+To make best use of the new API, this update is INCOMPATIBLE with ANY older versions.

-Currently experimental.
+Currently under dev.
 DO NOT USE.

 ## Install